Definition: Thesis topics

 FAQs

 The best thesis topics are the ones that both inspire you, and can be easily researched by you.
 To find your thesis, you could try brainstorming before researching your ideas.
-It’s a long process from the planning stage to your thesis defense, so you need to be interested in the topic you choose.
+It’s a long process from the planning stage to your thesis defence, so you need to be interested in the topic you choose.
 It’s ok to have vague ideas at the beginning.
 But later you’ll need to narrow your focus.

 Thesis topics are almost endless and each student will have their own preferences.
 Regardless of the topic you choose, you will need to become an expert in this area in order to format your thesis into a comprehensible piece of academic writing.
 Be careful not to box yourself in with your topic, but also ensure that you’re not being too vague.
 If you are having trouble choosing a thesis topic, perhaps have a look at the thesis topics of former students for some inspiration.